 The Debt Agreement contains customary affirmative and restrictive covenants, including covenants regarding the incurrence of additional indebtedness or liens, investments, transactions with affiliates, delivery of financial statements, payment of taxes, maintenance of insurance, dispositions of property, mergers or acquisitions, among other customary covenants.
-We are also restricted from paying dividends or making other distributions or payments on our capital stock, subject to limited exceptions.
-The Debt Agreement also includes customary representations and warranties, events of default and termination provisions.
-The Lenders may not engage in any short sales of, or other hedging transactions in, our common stock while any amounts are outstanding under the Debt Agreement.
-Our obligations under the Debt Agreement are secured by substantially all of our assets, other than intellectual property.
+We are also restricted from paying dividends or making other distributions or payments on its capital stock, subject to limited exceptions.
+The New Debt Agreement also includes customary representations and warranties, events of default and termination provisions.
+The Lender may not engage in any short sales of, or other hedging transactions in, our common stock while any amounts are outstanding under the New Debt Agreement.